felangel/mocktail/README.md

 ## Verifying Behavior

-The `MockCat` class can then be used to stub and verify calls.
+The `MockCat` instance can then be used to stub and verify calls.

 ```dart
 // Interact with the mock cat